prichardsondev/RaspberryPiServer_Xbee_Pi/README.md

 - npm install

 - src/radios/bench.js
   - add address of router radio (lowercase)
+  - this is the radio attached to you arduino
+  -
 - connect Coordinator radio to USB port

 - npm start